Tow Ubukata: Early life

-Ubukata was raised in Singapore and later Nepal.
+Ubukata was raised in Singapore and Nepal.

 Career

 In high school, Ubukata received several writer's awards.
 In 1996, he debuted as a writer of short stories and won the Kadokawa Sneaker Award with his story Black Season.
 In 2009, he won the Eiji Yoshikawa Award for New Writers with his story Tenchi Meisatsu.
 In 2012, he won the Fūtarō Yamada Award for his story Mitsukuni-den.

 Ubukata writes for the Japanese visual culture magazine Newtype.
 His serialized segments, called "A Gambler's Life", are comedic, often-satiric expository pieces.
 They chronicle his day-to-day experiences and interactions with people, such as his wife.
 In these segments, he dubs himself "The Kamikazi Wordsmith".
 These segments were also published in the American counterpart, Newtype USA, which is now discontinued.

 Ubukata won the 24th Nihon SF Taisho Award in 2003.
 Ubukata has written the novelization and the script for the manga version of Le Chevalier D'Eon, and has contributed to the screenplay and the overall story plot of the animated version.